Shapiro to become 48th Pa. governor, stress bipartisan aims

 HARRISBURG, Pa.
 (AP) — Democrat Josh Shapiro will become the 48th governor of Pennsylvania at Tuesday’s inaugural ceremony at the state Capitol, taking the oath of office on a cold winter day in the nation’s fifth-most populous state on the heels of his blowout win in November’s election.

-Shapiro, 49, will come into office with more experience in state government than any of his recent predecessors, including eight years as a state lawmaker and six as the state’s elected attorney general.
+Shapiro, 49, will come into office with more experience in state government than any of his recent predecessors, including seven years as a state lawmaker and six as the state’s elected attorney general.

 He will take the oath on a stage erected behind the state’s ornate Capitol in Harrisburg, with lawmakers, members of Congress and others looking on.